EnergyInnovation/eps-us/docs/fuels.md

 ---
 ## Overview

 The fuels sheet in the model is where certain properties of fuels are set, such as the costs and pollutant emissions intensities of different fuels in different sectors.
-Additionally, changes in imports and exports of fuels to/from the modeled region, and associated cash flows, are calculated here (except for imported and exported electricity, which is handled in the [Electricity sector](electricity-sector-main.html)).
+Additionally, changes in imports and exports of fuels to/from the modeled region and associated cash flows, as well as fuel production, are calculated here (except for electricity, which is handled in the [Electricity sector](electricity-sector-main.html)).
 Cross-sector policies, such as the carbon tax, fuel taxes, reductions of BAU subsidies, fuel price deregulation, and policy-driven reductions in fuel exports are included on this sheet.

+# Fuel Emissions Intensities, Costs, and Taxes

 ## Setting Pollutant Emissions Intensities